vfarcic/devops24/manuscript/07-jenkins-cdp.md

 Before we move on, you'll need to make the necessary changes to the values of the environment variables.
 Most likely, all you need to do is change `vfarcic` to your Docker Hub and GitHub users as well as `acme.com` in addresses to the value of the environment variable `ADDR` available in your terminal session.

-Don't forget to click the *Save* button to persist the change and follow the same processes as before to run a new build by clicking the *Open Blue Ocean* link from the left-hand menu, followed with the *Run* button, and a click on the row of the new build.
-Please wait until the build is finished.
+Don't forget to click the *Save* button to persist the change.
+After that, follow the same processes as before to run a new build by clicking the *Open Blue Ocean* link from the left-hand menu, followed with the *Run* button.
+Click on the row of the new build and wait until it's finished.

 ![Figure 7-TODO: Jenkins build with the build, the functional testing, and the release stages](images/ch07/jenkins-build-release.png)

-TODO: Continue
+If everything went as expected, we should have a couple of new images pushed to Docker Hub.
+Let's confirm that.

 ```bash
 open "https://hub.docker.com/r/$DH_USER/go-demo-3/tags/"
 ```

+This time, besides the tags based branches (for now with `null`), we got two new ones that represent the production-ready release.

 ![Figure 7-TODO: Images pushed to Docker Hub](images/ch07/docker-hub-go-demo-3.png)

+Similarly, we should also have the Chart stored in ChartMuseum.

 ```bash
 curl -u admin:admin \
     "http://$CM_ADDR/index.yaml"
 ```

+The output is as follows.

 ```yaml
 apiVersion: v1